-Visit Lake Oconee, produced by the Greene County Tourism Office, is an excellent resource for planning an Oconee getaway, and check out why we LOVE Reynolds Lake Oconee as a luxurious vacation spot.
+Visit Lake Oconee, produced by the Greene County Tourism Office, is an excellent resource for planning an Oconee getaway.

-Another Georgia Power reservoir, the 2,150-acre Lake Oliver is located in Columbus, Georgia along the Chattahoochee River.
+Another Georgia Power reservoir, the 2,150-acre Lake Oliver is located in Columbus, along the Chattahoochee River.

 The one public access point on the river, Lake Oliver Marina, is managed by the City of Columbus.
 Here you can enjoy the typical amenities of a marina in addition to a short-order breakfast and lunch grill.
 Lake Oliver is also the northernmost point of the Chattahoochee Riverwalk, so in addition to lake fun, bring your bikes and walking shoes.

 One of a handful of northeastern reservoir lakes managed by Georgia Power, Lake Rabun measures 835 acres and is often described as “twisty” in shape.
 The Lake Rabun Association ensures that the community on and around the lake is thriving, producing beloved traditions like 4th of July activities and a Tour of Homes.

 Lake Rabun remains a popular summer getaway for Atlanta-area families, ideal for water sporting activities and enjoying scenic, mountainous North Georgia.
 The Lake Rabun Hotel and Louie’s on the Lake are community dining favorites.
 Check out the Lake Rabun Beach Recreation Area for public access and Rabun Boathouse for boating needs.